reflex-app/reflex/readme.md

 ## Contributing

 Please take a look at the [upcoming features](../../projects) and the [open Github issues](../../issues).
-Bug reports and feature requests are welcome!
+Pull requests, bug reports and feature requests are welcome!

 ---

 ## Developing

 Requirements:
-- Node and NPM
+- Node and Yarn (1.x)

 1. Clone the project to your computer:
     ```sh